 - Coochin Coochin Station

-From East Greenmount we continue south to the Southern Downs town of Allora.
+This morning we journey to the Southern Downs town of Allora.
 Pamela Lydon Travers OBE (1899-1996) is best known for her Mary Poppins series for children.
 Born in Maryborough, she grew up in the bush before going to boarding school in Sydney.
 At the age of 25 she emigrated to England and adopted the pen name ‘P.L.
 Travers’ while writing the first of eight Mary Poppins books.
 Saving Mr Banks, the 2013 movie staring Emma Thompson as Travers and Tom Hanks as Walt Disney, includes flashbacks to Travers’ difficult childhood in Allora which became the inspiration for much of Mary Poppins.
 We will visit the house where Travers spent 2 years of her childhood, and in which her father, Travers Goff, died.
 The heritage-listed house built in 1879, now owned by Les and Loraine Struthers, was both a home and the Australian Joint Stock Bank, where Travers’ father worked.

 The Scenic Rim’s history is linked to various inspiring and charismatic pioneers, including poet Judith Wright, filmmaker Charles Chauvel and the Bell Family of ‘Coochin Coochin’.
 This afternoon we meet with Tim and Jane Bell to discover the fascinating history of their homestead, which is one of the Scenic Rim’s oldest homes.
 ‘Coochin Coochin’, (‘Coochin’ means red in the Jagera language, for the red bill of the black swans that frequented the area), dates back to 1842 when the 120,000-acre property was first established by David Hunter.
 In 1870 the property was purchased by Thomas Alford who moved the homestead to its existing site on a hill.
 In 1882 James Bell bought 22,000 acres of freehold land, and with his wife, Gertrude, and their two sons, came to live here.
 Gertrude Bell (née Norton), Tim’s great grandmother, had come from an affluent home at Darling Point in Sydney and at ‘Coochin Coochin’ she resumed her former social life, inviting many guests to stay.
 Her detailed diaries record the visits of distinguished visitors, including the Queen Mother, the Prince of Wales, Laurence Olivier, Vivien Leigh and Agatha Christie.
 Agatha Christie loved her visit, was involved in a local concert and grew fond of Guilford Marsh Bell (Gertrude’s grandson) who later worked on renovations to her beloved Devonshire home ‘Greenway’.
 Agatha greatly admired the Australian women she met in the area and you will learn about their influence on her future life and career.